-- Let cool the almonds 10-15 minutes before transferring to a blender.
-Blend on high-speed for 5-8 minutes, scraping down the sides if needed, until very smooth.
+- Let cool the almonds for 10-15 minutes before transferring to a blender.
+Blend on high speed for 5-8 minutes, scraping down the sides if needed, until very smooth.
 The longer your blend, the smoother the almond butter.

 - Transfer to a clean jar and store at room temperature for a few months.